 Total consideration for the purchase was \$825 thousand which consisted of 40,049 shares of stock.
-As a result of this purchase, the Company expects an increase to noninterest income of approximately \$500 thousand in 2021.
+As a result of this purchase, the Company expects an increase to noninterest income of approximately \$500 thousand in 2021 with the majority of the income to be recognized in the second half of the year.